Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-03-30-Jump_to_python_tutorial.md

 ---
 layout: post
 title: Tutorial of python with jump to python,open-book.
-subtitle: I will let you know basics of python syntax.
+subtitle: I will let you know the basics of python syntax.
 category: Python
 tags: [language, python]
 permalink: /2017/03/30/Jump_to_python_tutorial/